minyakonga/minyakonga-blog/content/resume-en.md

 ## Working Histories
 **Bytedance China Ads Group Search Ads Department**, BeiJing, Jan 2024 -- Now
-**Quality Assurance Engineer**
+**Senior Software Engineer**
-* Responsible for the design and implementation of model quality system
+* Responsible for the design and implementation of LLM model quality system
+* Responsible for the iterative development and maintainance of Ads Monitor system
+* Responsible for the iterative development and maintainance of Emergency response and handling system
+* Find and dev tools which will speedup the development during iteration of advertisement deliverry system, for example style delivery analysis tool
+* Responsible for the system stability, especially handling the engineering problems regarding the advertising business on Douyin M Station and the data feature extraction service.
-* Responsible for the release of two ad sub-systems
+* Responsible for the release of three advertising sub services

+What I learned
+* Prompt engineering and knowledge of LLM
+* AB testing, experiment curlture and related supporting tools and system
+* Business and technical logic of search ads
+* Effective engineer practices
+* Knowledge related to product managers, conduct research and design, and implement it.

 **Tencent CSIG PA**, ShenZhen GuangDong, May 2020 -- Sep 2023
 **Senior Backend Developer**